-4 Tips for Boosting Retail Sales in Salons
+4 Simple and Effective Tips for Boosting Salon Retail Sales

 In 2020, salon owners had to make a lot of adjustments to how they ran their businesses.
 Most salons in the U.S. closed temporarily early in the year and then had to face new operational realities with COVID-19 protocols when they re-opened.
 If you’re a salon owner, you may be happy to turn the page on 2020 and embrace a new year with eyes on a closer-to-normal 2021.